ValeriaW/ValeriaW.github.io/_posts/2019-08-26-Homework14-Atlas.ti.md

 As I have not used the other QDA software packages,  I can only speak to the pro's and con's of Atlas.ti.

-After using it for several different purposes, the main advantage was the versatility and simple logic of content coding.
+After using it for several different purposes (Interview analysis, Programme Evaluation, Literature Reviews), the main advantage was the versatility and simple logic of content coding.
 Originally, I had been looking for a QDA software to analyse interviews.
 One of the most annoying tasks is the transcription of interviews that can take a lot of time.
 With atlas.ti it is possible to simply code the audio file directly and only transcribe already coded parts of the interviews.
 That alone was a game-changer for my bachelor thesis.
 Another pro is the content focused way to read documents in general.
 I use it for all kinds of assigned reading because later on, I can just pull a report based on the codes I made along the way, much like I would have done previously by re-visiting highlighted sections of a text.
+Further, the software programme has come a long way and the developers are constantly improving and amending the abilities of the programme.

 Disadvantages of atlas.ti are the limitations that features have.
 The twitter import is an amazing tool, yet, it is limited to tweets made in the past 7 days.
 Overall, for each feature there exists a programme that can perform the tasks more sophisticatedly (ex:Creation of networks/data visualizations in Gephi).
+Another disadvantage is the price of the software.

+# Limitations vs. Freedom

+Once a researcher becomes skilled at programming, limitations of software programmes, that made analysis tools for non-IT-versed researchers more accessible, can indeed restrict the possibilities programming has to offer for the humanities.
+Then open source software and using  R and Python among other things, can open up whole new avenues to analysing data.

-Once a researcher becomes skilled at programming more freely with R and Python, I can understand that it is better than using a limiting programme like Atlas.ti, however, for many researchers, it is still easier to strucutre data in more accessible formats like this (similar to Gephi in a way).
+However, for many researchers, the digital humanities are still just out of reach and it is easier to strucutre data in more accessible formats like this (similar to Gephi in a way).
 That is why I wanted to share and add Atlas.ti to (my personal) course curriculum.

 # References